mosop/string_inflection/README.md

 end
 ```

-This code defines all the inflector methods into the Case class.
+This code defines all the inflector methods into the Case module.
 So you can:

 ```crystal
 Case.camel("foo bar")